Moving to Cambridgeshire

-The historic village of Kimbolton is dominated by our castle, the former home of King Henry VIII's first wife Katharine of Aragon and now home to our Senior School for pupils aged 11-18.
-This beautiful south-west corner of Cambridgeshire is also close to the borders of Bedfordshire and Northamptonshire, with the majority of our pupils living in these three counties.
+The beautiful south-west corner of Cambridgeshire is home to the historic village of Kimbolton, which is dominated by its castle, the former home of King Henry VIII's first wife Katharine of Aragon.
+Today it is home to Kimbolton School for pupils aged 4-18, with the majority of its day pupils living in the county or in neighbouring Bedfordshire and Northamptonshire.

 If you're thinking of relocating to the area there's plenty to explore, from pretty riverside villages such as Eaton Socon, the Offords, the Hemingfords and Houghton & Wyton, to the bustling market towns of Godmanchester, St Ives, St Neots and Huntingdon.
 Also within easy reach is the university city of Cambridge, just half an hour by car (or try the busway, which connects Huntingdon, St Ives and Cambridge).